PCB Components Assembly Faults: Tombstoning and Resurrection

 Tombstoning and PCB Assembly

 The term “tombstoning” has nothing to do with Wyatt Earp, Halloween, or The Grateful Dead.
 Instead, the term refers to a PCB assembly condition caused by a combination of the mass reflow soldering process, high-temperature lead-free solders and small passive devices.
-Tombstoning occurs either because of a problem between the surface of the PCB and the components or because of problems with thermal stability.
+Tombstoning occurs either because of a problem between the surface of the PCB and the components or because of problems with no thermal relief.

-Regardless of the cause, one end of the passive device detaches from the copper pad and the component stands on the other end.
+Regardless of the cause, one end of the passive device detaches from the copper pad and the chip component stands on the other end.
 Let’s consider what should happen first.
-The reflow process melts powder particles into the solder paste, wets the component terminal and pad surfaces, and establishes a strong bond for the solder.
+The reflow process melts powder particles into the solder paste, wets the component terminal and pad surfaces, and establishes a strong bond for the solder mask.
 Both connections on either end of a passive component should simultaneously reflow, wet, and form strong solder joints.

 Tombstoning may have different causes.
 The surface tension of molten solder during your PCB components assembly process can result in unbalanced torque that places pressure on two sides of the component.
 Different formulations of solder paste can change wetting speeds and melting behaviors.